Suhas-Shende/DA_Alpha_Batch_Project/README.md

 Customer churn is a critical metric for telecom companies, as retaining customers is more cost-effective than acquiring new ones.
 This analysis aims to identify factors contributing to churn and provide insights into customer retention strategies.

+## 🔍 Objective

+The primary goal is to understand **why customers are leaving (churning)** and help the company **retain more customers** by analyzing usage patterns, service preferences, and demographics.
+Insights derived can be used to:

+- Predict customers at risk of churning.
+- Develop targeted retention campaigns.
+- Improve service offerings based on customer preferences.

 ## Dataset

 The dataset used for this project contains information about telecom customers, including their demographics, services, and usage patterns.
 The columns in the dataset are: